geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 It's not about the money, though.

 ##### **Geohot** [[00:06:16](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=376)]
-It's about, like, the, like...
+It's about, like, the, like..

 ##### **Geohot** [[00:06:18](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=378)]
 What's it about?